Connect with others who understand.

 Ruling Out Other Conditions

 The process of ruling out similar conditions is referred to as differential diagnosis.
-Pulmonary hypertension has symptoms in common with cardiovascular disease and lung disease such as asthma.
+Pulmonary hypertension has symptoms in common with cardiovascular disease and lung disease, such as asthma.
 PH can be caused by medications or illicit drugs.

-Pulmonary hypertension can also be caused by another disease; this is known as associated PH.
+When pulmonary hypertension is caused by another disease, this is known as associated PH.
 Conditions that can cause associated PH include:

 • Heart disease, such as coronary artery disease